swaragjatla7/Fontchanger/README.md

 Fontchanger allows you to customize fonts and colors in WordPress themes through the Customizer - no need of any additional code!

 == Description ==

-Fonts can be easily edited in WordPress themes using the WordPress customizer.
-Live previews can be seen when desired option is selected.
+Without any additional code Fontc ahnger allows you to customise the WordPress themes by Customisable option!
+Using wordpress Customiser font can be edited easily.
+When desired font and colour is selected preview is seen.

-Fontchanger gives unique look to your website.
+Fontchanger allows to change font colour and font style gives a unique style to website.

-Default WordPress themes are fully supported and support for more themes will be added in the future.
+Default WordPress themes are fully supported and support for more themes can be added in the future.
 All other themes can be customized into desired fontstyle.

-Fontchanger uses Google fonts to give you a lot of options for personalising your site.
+Fontchanger uses Google fonts.
+This helps to give various font styles and colours to personalise the website

 = Features =

 * Choose from a varied selection of the top Google fonts in any theme
 * Additional themes (listed below) support editing colors
-* Filter fonts based on character set - great for non latin languages such as Russian
 * Developer functionality for adding support to other themes, and for adding additional fonts.

 = Supported Character Sets =

 Fontchanger supports fonts that have a variety of different character sets.
 This makes selecting a font for your language super easy.
 The supported character sets are:

-* Cyrillic
-* Devanagari
-* Greek
-* Hebrew
-* Latin
-* Vietnamese
+Cyrillic,Devanagari,Greek,Hebrew,Latin, Vietnamese

 * Supported Themes *